DIY (DO IT YOURSELF) ON–PAGE SEO PRACTICES

 Webmasters will ensure their website is identified by search engines with the right on-page optimization.
 Unlike off-page optimization, good on-page optimization entirely depends on the factors inside that particular site.
 Such factors can be divided loosely into scientific, content, and structural issues.
 Website operators may use several methods to evaluate pages and achieve individual item optimization.
-On-page, optimization is an SEO sub-sector and an effective means of increasing the traffic on the website.
+On-page, optimization is an SEO sub-sector and an effective means of increasing the traffic to the website.